Tell us a little about your current role: your title, the company you work at, and generally what sort of work does your team do?

 After Sorbet I had a couple other impactful projects delivered in short timeframe (6 months), that, I believe, sealed the deal of me getting the Staff Engineer level, but, If I was to choose one, I’d still choose Sorbet due to vast scope of project: both technical and cultural.

 Can you remember any piece of advice on reaching Staff that was particularly helpful for you?

 - Working with Martin Odersky and Ondrej Lhotak in academia helped me understand how complex systems work together and how to explain that clearly.

-- Brian Goetz helped me understand how much work is behind a simple, yet, robust to withstand widespread adoption, design.
+- Brian Goetz helped me understand how much work is behind a simple, yet, robust system to withstand widespread adoption and design.

 - Paul Tarjan showed me the importance of adjusting my communication style to lead to constructive outcomes for all involved parties.